-As required by Wisconsin Act 166, an early literacy screener must be administered to all kindergarten students (5K) beginning with the 2012-13 school year.
+Wis.
+Stats 118.016(1) requires an early literacy screener to be administered to all 4 year old kindergarten to 1st grade students enrolled in public school districts and charter schools for the 2013-14 school year and beginning in the 2014-15 school year to expand this requirement to also include all 2nd grade students enrolled in public school districts and charter schools.
 This assessment provides administrators, teachers, and parents with valuable information necessary to improve the reading skills of students.
 Results are used to identify reading problems early on and to inform instruction.
 The data from the screener is not part of the new accountability system.

-The Phonological Awareness Literacy Screening (PALS), developed by the University of Virginia, has been purchased under a state contract.
-Therefore, districts will not incur costs related to the purchase of the assessment.
+The Phonological Awareness Literacy Screening (PALS), developed by the University of Virginia, has been purchased under a state contract to serve as the required literacy screener.
+Districts will not incur costs related to the purchase of the assessment but will be responsible for costs associated with the administration of PALS.
 A brief document on PALS with information for parents is available online.
 Districts and schools may download the PDF for distribution to parents: http://www.palswisconsin.info/parents.html.

-The PALS Wisconsin Resource Center, a website specifically for Wisconsin educators was launched in August 2012 and will be enhanced over the coming months.
-The site includes an FAQ page with commonly asked questions regarding administration, scoring, and training.
+The PALS Wisconsin Resource Center, a website specifically for Wisconsin educators includes an FAQ page with commonly asked questions regarding administration, scoring, and training.
 Please review the information developed specifically for Wisconsin by visiting http://www.palswisconsin.info.

 PALS Contact Information

 Department of Public Instruction Contact Information